Note: See this page for links to videos describing and demonstrating this testing procedure.

 |Container type||Irrigation volume, ml||metronome setting, beats/min||Irrigation duration, beats||Irrigation duration, sec||Flow rate, ml/sec|

 * indicates approximate metronome setting (rounded to nearest bpm) to approximate the target volume at the flow rate shown.
 Approximate metronome settings are normally used when irrigating two different container sizes with the same wand set at a given flow rate.

 Mark the start of irrigation and record each start time on your data sheet (an example data sheet is here).
 Starting a 15 minute timer at the start of each irrigation can help you keep track of when to begin the next irrigation event.
-The collection period will take at least 1.5 hour from the start of the first irrigation to the point that the pear baits can be transferred.
+It will take at least 1.5 hours to run the test from the start of the first irrigation to the point that the pear baits can be transferred.